Rehabilitation Center ‘Preodolenie L”, Moscow

 Educational Center “Big Change” (Bolshaya Peremena), Moscow

-Established in 2002, “Big Change” helps orphans and disenfranchised children to transition into adulthood, enrolling 80 students.
+Established in 2002, “Big Change” helps orphans and disadvantaged children to transition into adulthood, enrolling 80 students.
 Teachers prepare a tailor-made education for each student, including communication skills training, speech therapy for youngsters with learning disabilities, and tutoring (Math, Literature, Physics, Chemistry, Computer Science, History, Biology, Geography).
 In 2018, RCWS provided funds towards these educational programs, professional tutoring and extracurricular activities for 70 students totaling $16,000.

 Naked Heart Foundation, Moscow & Nizhni Novgorod